 Corcel has been treading water for the last couple of years as the company has gone through a substantial restructuring since the last Chairman was voted out by shareholders.
-News flow has been a bit disappointing as restructuring does not really generate regular upbeat RNS announcements, as difficult decisions are made, good projects retained and flawed ones exited.
+Newsflow has been a bit disappointing as restructuring does not really generate regular upbeat RNS announcements, as difficult decisions are made, good projects retained and flawed ones exited.
 However, the good news is that this process has been completed and the impairments seem to have all been taken on the chin.
-At the tail end of this process, as the decks had been substantially cleared for a period of sustained and solid growth, James Parsons arrived as the new Executive Chairman.
-So, investors can expect to see value being generated by key value inflexion points being triggered, as well as the prospect of M&A action to create a far larger FGS entity relatively quickly.
+Now the decks had been cleared for a period of sustained and solid growth, James Parsons has his feet firmly under the table as the Executive Chairman.
+So, investors can expect to see value being generated by key inflexion points being triggered, as well as the prospect of M&A action to create a far larger FGS entity relatively quickly.

 The company has been sitting on a stake in the Mambare Nickel Cobalt Project since time in memoriam.
 In the period 2007 - 2011, the company under its old guise of Regency Mines drilled it out and established an initial resource which attracted a £40 million valuation.
 Since then, nickel prices have waxed and waned but recently have moved up strongly and are now sitting close to the \$18,000/t level on the back of the burgeoning battery metals story.
-This fits in very well with Corcel's corporate strategy of picking up such blue-sky battery metals resources ahead of an expected structural price hikes in battery metals.
+This fits in very well with Corcel's corporate strategy of picking up such blue-sky battery metals resources ahead of the expected structural price hikes in battery metals.
 Given the positive developments in the wider battery metals space it is high time that the stock market took a good look again at the large Mambare nickel/cobalt project.
 This could well lead to the historic £40m valuation number being brought back into investors' awareness and focus.

 Despite Direct Nickel being subsumed by its debt holders, the Mambare project still has the rights to the DNi process.
-The board still believes that the DNi process may be an ideal processing route for lateritic nickel with an attraction that an initial plant could be put up for US\$10s - 100s million compared to more than US\$1.5 billion for a High-Pressure Acid Leach plant (HPAL).
-In more recent years there has been a growing interest in a relatively low-cost starter project here with a DSO operation shipping nickel ore to China and competing with the likes of Indonesia and the Philippines, which would provide the prospect of early cash flow.
-The potential for a larger DNI style plant to follow remains after the DSO operation is up and running successfully.
+The DNi process may be an ideal processing route for lateritic nickel with an attraction that an initial plant could be put up for US\$10s - 100s million compared to more than US\$1.5 billion for a High-Pressure Acid Leach plant (HPAL).
+In more recent years there has been a growing interest in a relatively low-cost starter project here with a DSO operation shipping nickel ore to China and competing with and providing an alternative to the likes of Indonesia and the Philippines, which would provide the prospect of early cash flow.
+The potential for installing a larger DNi style plant remains after the DSO operation is up and running successfully.

-The big inflexion point to this happening is the granting of a Mining Lease which may well come to pass in the next 4-6 months.
-The Mining Lease is progressing well, but obviously COVID-19 has not helped speed this process.
-A successful Warden's Hearing has taken place, which saw the local community sign off on the Company's plans, but the JV partners are still waiting for the relevant Environmental Permits.
-It is much, much bigger news to be granted a 20-year Mining Lease than the normal 2-year Exploration Licence extension, as it will open the door to begin unlocking the value at Mambare for everyone to see and likely attract the interest of larger nickel entities.
+The big inflexion point to this happening is the granting of a Mining Lease which may well come to pass in the coming months.
+Recently, the Environmental Permit was granted which can be seen as one of the final hurdles ahead the award of a Mining Lease, but obviously COVID-19 has not helped the speed of this process.
+The award of a 20-year Mining Lease will open the door to begin unlocking the value at Mambare for everyone to see and potentially attract the interest of larger nickel entities.
 There is no shortage of supply here as the plateau has yet to be fully or even partially drilled out.
-For DSO 1% nickel looks ideal although the higher then grade the better.
-But 1% compares favourably with the nickel ore from the Philippines and Indonesia at 1-1.5%.
-At the same time there are clear synergies with Corcel's second nickel project at Wowo Gap and we should watch this space to see how the Company potentially integrates and co-develops the two nickel-cobalt assets.
+For DSO 1% nickel looks ideal although higher grades are always better.
+At the same time there are clear synergies with Corcel's potential second nickel project at Wowo Gap and we should watch this space to see how the Company potentially integrates and co-develops these two nickel-cobalt assets.